rsynnest/workflowy-sort/README.md

 # workflowy-sort

 This is a small userscript for sorting Workflowy bullets via the [TamperMonkey Extension](https://tampermonkey.net/).
-From the user's perspective, all bullets appear to be always sorted alphabetically everywhere.
+From the user's perspective, all bullets appear to be always sorted alphabetically + numerically everywhere.

 ### Usage